kingyiusuen/pinterest-clone/README.md

   - Go to "Network Access".
 Define the IP addresses that are allowed access to the database.
 You can simply allow access from all IP addresses.
   - Go to "Databases".
 Click "Connect" and then "Connect your application" to get the MongoDB URI.
 - Sign up for a developer account in [Unsplash](https://unsplash.com/developers).
 Create a new application to get the access key.
-- Create two `.env` files, one in the project root directory, one in `client`, following the format of the corresponding `.evn.example` file.
+- Create two `.env` files, one in `server`, one in `client`, following the format of the corresponding `.evn.example` file.
 Fill in the details.

 ## Running the App in Development Mode